Banks ready to cut forecasts for euro after Swiss move

 Alvin Tan, a currency strategist at Societe Generale in London, said the bank would be revising down its euro/dollar forecast -- currently $1.14 by the end of the year -- in the wake of the SNB's move.

 Zurich's scrapping of the cap sent the franc spinning higher across the board against the yen, dollar and euro.
-But it was widely expected to be the euro, which lost as much as 30 percent against the franc EURCHF=, that feels the most pain over the longer term.
+But it was widely expected to be the euro, which lost as much as 30 percent against the franc, that feels the most pain over the longer term.

-Traders say the SNB had been one of the few reliable global supports for Europe's common currency, a significant buyer in what has otherwise been a six-month slide that has knocked 20 cents off its value against the dollar EUR=.
+Traders say the SNB had been one of the few reliable global supports for Europe's common currency, a significant buyer in what has otherwise been a six-month slide that has knocked 20 cents off its value against the dollar.

 "The biggest euro buyer in the market is gone," said Susanne Galler, FX strategist at Jefferies.